 The Division of Enrollment Management and Student Services can assist you in coordinating resources and support, such as changes in classes or your schedule.
 This office also can help you notify faculty if you will be leaving campus for a short time and assist you with other challenges you may encounter.
 The Division of Enrollment Management and Student Services houses the Title IX Liaison and works closely with OEO on student conduct cases involving discrimination, sexual harassment, and sexual misconduct.
 This office administrates the student conduct system and addresses potential violations of WSU’s Standards of Conduct for Students.
 It also addresses any disciplinary action, as appropriate, after the preliminary investigation is complete.
 509-372-7358.

 OEO works closely with SSA on student matters or HRS on employee matters involving discrimination, sexual harassment and sexual misconduct.
 OEO conducts investigations, makes findings of fact, determines whether the WSU Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct (Executive Policy 15) was violated.
 OEO also provides trainings about discrimination, sexual harassment, and sexual misconduct.
+Interpretive services available.
 509-335-8288.

 SSA administers the student conduct system and addresses potential violations of the WSU Standards of Conduct for Students.
 SSA participates in investigative meetings with OEO and addresses any disciplinary action, as appropriate, after the investigation is complete.
 509-335-4532.